Changing broker landscape barely fazes operators

 Several operators noted that as brokers have consolidated, they have become responsible for larger portfolios, creating new challenges.

-Some operators think brokers need the right number of lines in their portfolios to give the lines proper support.
+Some operators think brokers need the right number of lines in their portfolio to give the lines proper support.
 Too few products make it hard for a broker to be worth a lot of the operator’s time.
 Too many products make it hard for the broker to give the lines proper attention.

 This issue is important to operators who have noticed that product manufacturers have cut back on their direct sales forces, giving brokers a larger support role.